Kajalkeshri19/pi-shaped-scala-kajal/README.md

 Highly scalable – components can process events independently.

-Decoupled – services don't need to know each other directly.

-Resilient – one failing service doesn’t block the others.

-Disadvantages:

-Complex debugging and tracing.

-Eventual consistency instead of immediate consistency.

-Requires robust event management (e.g., message broker).

-Request–Response Architecture

-Flow: A client sends a request, waits for a response.

-Communication: Synchronous and tightly coupled.

-Advantages:

-Simpler to design and debug.

-Immediate feedback for the requester.

-Disadvantages:

-Less scalable – services block while waiting.

-High coupling – if one service is down, the request chain may fail.

-Harder to handle spikes in traffic.

-3. Using EDA in an E-commerce Application
-Placing an Order

-Event: OrderPlaced

-Producer: Order service publishes the event after order details are saved.

-Consumers:

-Payment service – processes the payment.

-Inventory service – reserves the items.

-Notification service – triggers confirmation email.

-Sending a Confirmation Email

-Event: OrderConfirmed

-Producer: Payment service (after successful payment).

-Consumer: Email service sends the confirmation email.

-Updating Inventory

-Event: InventoryUpdated

-Producer: Inventory service (after deducting stock).

-Consumer: Analytics service updates sales statistics.

-4. Why is EDA a Good Fit for Microservices and Cloud-Native Systems?

-Loose Coupling & Autonomy:

-Each microservice reacts to events independently without knowing the internal logic of other services.

-Makes it easier to scale or update individual services.

-Elastic Scalability & Cloud Readiness:

-Cloud-native environments (e.g., Kubernetes) thrive on event-based workloads.

-Consumers can scale horizontally based on event load.

-5. How Does EDA Help Build Scalable Systems?
-Two Real-World Use Cases Where EDA Outperforms Monoliths:

-Ride-Hailing Apps (e.g., Uber, Lyft):

-Events: RideRequested, DriverAssigned, RideStarted, RideCompleted.

-Multiple services (driver location tracking, payment, notifications) act on these events independently, enabling real-time scalability.

-Stock Trading Platforms:

-Events: OrderPlaced, PriceUpdated, TradeExecuted.

-Millions of trades per second require asynchronous, non-blocking processing that EDA provides, unlike monolithic request-response systems.
+## 1. What is an Event in Event-Driven Architecture?

+An **event** is a significant change in the state of a system that is captured and communicated to other components for further action.
+Events represent something that has **already happened**.

+### Real-World Example (Outside Technology)
+Imagine a **birthday party**:

+- **Event:** A guest arrives.
+- **Producers:** Guests (they generate the "Guest Arrived" event).
+- **Consumers:**
+  - The host (welcomes the guest)
+  - The photographer (takes a picture)
+  - The caterer (serves drinks)

+Here, multiple actions (reactions) are triggered by a single event (arrival of a guest).

+---

+## 2. EDA vs Request–Response Architecture

+### Event-Driven Architecture (EDA)
+- **Flow:** Producers publish events; consumers subscribe and react asynchronously.
+- **Communication:** Asynchronous and loosely coupled.

+#### Advantages
+- Highly scalable – components can process events independently.
+- Decoupled – services don't need to know each other directly.
+- Resilient – one failing service doesn’t block the others.

+#### Disadvantages
+- Complex debugging and tracing.
+- Eventual consistency instead of immediate consistency.
+- Requires robust event management (e.g., message broker).

+### Request–Response Architecture
+- **Flow:** A client sends a request, waits for a response.
+- **Communication:** Synchronous and tightly coupled.

+#### Advantages
+- Simpler to design and debug.
+- Immediate feedback for the requester.

+#### Disadvantages
+- Less scalable – services block while waiting.
+- High coupling – if one service is down, the request chain may fail.
+- Harder to handle spikes in traffic.

+---

+## 3. Using EDA in an E-Commerce Application

+### Placing an Order
+- **Event:** `OrderPlaced`
+- **Producer:** Order service publishes the event after order details are saved.
+- **Consumers:**
+  - Payment service – processes the payment.
+  - Inventory service – reserves the items.
+  - Notification service – triggers a confirmation email.

+### Sending a Confirmation Email
+- **Event:** `OrderConfirmed`
+- **Producer:** Payment service (after successful payment).
+- **Consumer:** Email service sends the confirmation email.

+### Updating Inventory
+- **Event:** `InventoryUpdated`
+- **Producer:** Inventory service (after deducting stock).
+- **Consumer:** Analytics service updates sales statistics.

+---

+## 4. Why is EDA a Good Fit for Microservices and Cloud-Native Systems?

+### Loose Coupling & Autonomy
+- Each microservice reacts to events independently without knowing the internal logic of other services.
+- Makes it easier to scale or update individual services.

+### Elastic Scalability & Cloud Readiness
+- Cloud-native environments (e.g., Kubernetes) thrive on event-based workloads.
+- Consumers can scale horizontally